 Students will be expected to hold a primary degree with at least second class honours OR equivalent qualification.
-Where students are conducting research with children, Garda Vetting will be freedrequired.
+Where students are conducting research with children, Garda Vetting will be required.
 For international students, the English level requirement is 6.5 in all areas.

-The aim of this MSc in Childhood Speech, Language, and Communication Needs is to undertake additional practice in provide a critical and conceptually sophisticated understanding of children with S.L.C.N. and the contexts of their lives.
-This programme has been designed to meet the needs of busy practitioners who wish to keep up-to-date with the emerging evidence base when working with children with S.L.C.N. in the clinic, classroom, and community.
+The aim of this MSc in Childhood Speech, Language, and Communication Needs is to provide a critical and conceptually sophisticated understanding of children with S.L.C.N. and the contexts of their lives.
+This programme has been designed to meet the needs of busy practitioners who wish to keep up-to-date with the emerging evidence base when working with children with S.L.C.N. in the clinic, crèche, classroom, and community.

-This programme may be taken on a suitable placement setting.
-1-year full-time, or 2-year part-time basis.
+This programme may be taken on a 1-year full-time, or 2-year part-time basis.